Rhubarb and Lemon Cheesecake

 Bake for 50 minutes, until the edges are set but the center still has a slight jiggle when you gently shake the pan.

-Step 6: Cool and Set the Cheesecake
+Step 6: Chill and Set

 Turn off the oven and crack the door open slightly, leaving the cheesecake inside for at least 1 hour to cool gradually.